getsentry/sentry-javascript/docs/config.rst

     By default, Raven does not truncate messages.
 If you need to truncate characters for whatever reason, you may set this to limit the length.

+.. describe:: maxUrlLength

+    By default, Raven will truncate URLs as they appear in breadcrumbs and other meta interfaces to 250 characters in order to minimize bytes over the wire.
+This does *not* affect URLs in stack traces.

 .. describe:: autoBreadcrumbs

     Enables/disables automatic collection of breadcrumbs.
 Possible values are: